Prep Enrolment

 Applicants will be requested to provide further documentation

-As part of your application, Student Insights will request that you provide copies of the following documentation:
+As part of your application, VicStudents will request that you provide copies of the following documentation:

 - Birth Certificate (English translated)